stvnwu/APMMFC/README.md

 Final Project for UC Berkeley's MUSIC 158: Musical Applications of Computers and Related Technologies.
 Written entirely in MAX.

+#Getting Started

+Clone the folder.
+Open the `final.maxpatch` and set to presentation mode.

 #About

 This is a 4x4 button sequencer that handles duration of button presses to increase the gain over a set period of time.
 There are three presets in genres of electronic music preset onto the board: electronic, chiptunes and EDM.